FraLotito/neat-control/cartpole/README.md

 There exists also another version of CartPole namely CartPole-v0, which differs from CartPole-v0 in the solved requirements: 195.0 over 100 consecutive trials instead of 475.0.

 ## Example of the solution
+The task takes about 2 generations to be solved.

 This is an animation of the cart-pole controlled by the evolved neural network which solved the environment.
 <img src="../images/cartpole.gif" width="500" height="270" />